If you make a claim on your home insurance, they may send a loss adjuster to establish the facts about the claim.

-Home insurance claims can be a complicated business.
-It’s less obvious to gauge the likely cost than, say, that of a car that’s been written off.
+Home insurance claims can be complicated.
+It’s often less obvious to gauge the likely cost than, say, that of a car that’s been written off.

 Compare home insurance quotes

-What is a loss adjuster and what do they do?
+What does a loss adjuster do?

 What does a loss adjuster look for?

 When they visit your home, a loss adjuster looks for: